iterative/dvc.org/content/docs/command-reference/pull.md

                 [targets [targets ...]]

 positional arguments:
-  targets        Limit command scope to these `.dvc` files.
-Using -R,
+  targets        Limit command scope to these stages or `.dvc` files.
-                 directories to search `.dvc` files in can also be given.
+                 Using -R, directories can also be given, to search `.dvc` files in.
 ```

 ## Description